D.C. Council approves major tax break for Howard University as it launches plan for new hospital

 Young rejected the changes to the bill sought by Howard later that day.

 The ethics board did not find evidence Young improperly tried to use his government position to help Howard.
-But it voted Monday evening to fine Young $2,500 for his involvement in the Howard legislation while he was in job discussions with the school, even though his actions didn’t benefit the university.
+But it voted Monday evening to fine Young $2,500 for his involvement in the Howard legislation while he was in job discussions with the school, even though his actions did not benefit the university.

 The ethics probe did not issue a conclusion as to whether Howard deliberately sought favorable treatment while wooing a government official for employment.